-River Fund and will be moved to the new plan Repair/rebuild Futch Rd. bridge over Lindsey Branch x x х x x 7 Cook County \$25,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Old Coffee Rd. bridge over Withlacoochee River x х х х x 7 Cook County \$200,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Boyette Rd. bridge over Bear Creek x x x x x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Hutchinson- Parrish Rd. bridge over Youngs Mill Creek x x x x x 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Rutland Bridge Rd. bridge over New River x x x x x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Whiddon-Rowan Rd. bridge over Brushy Creek x x х х x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan
+River Fund and will be moved to the new plan Postponed Repair/rebuild Futch Rd. bridge over Lindsey Branch x x x x x 7 Cook County \$25,000 SPLOST, Grants, General Fund due to lack of funding and will be moved to the new plan Repair/rebuild Old Coffee Rd. bridge over Withlacoochee River x x x x x 7 Cook County \$200,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Boyette Rd. bridge over Bear Creek x x x x x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Hutchinson- Parrish Rd. bridge over Youngs Mill Creek x x x x x 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Rutland Bridge Rd. bridge over New River x × x x x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Whiddon-Rowan Rd. bridge over Brushy Creek x x x x x 7 Cook County \$100,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan

-Repair/rebuild Fellowship Rd. bridge over Hutchinson Mill Creek x 7 Cook County, GDOT \$50,000 State, SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Register Rd. bridge over Youngs Mill Creek x x x x x 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Lott Bridge Rd. bridge over Little River x x x х x 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Intergovernmental Cod ordi inat ion None Broadband/Telecon mm uni rati ons Conduct a marketing campaign to promote location and expansion of internet and broadband infrastructure in the community, as well as the education of the workforce in internet applications and skills х X X 9 Cook County Economic Development Commission Staff Time EDC Completed Pursue "Broadband Ready Community" status х х Х х X 9 Cook County and Cities of Adel, Cecil, Lenox, and Sparks Staff Time General Funds Completed Review local ordinances and х х Х х Χ 9 Cook County and Cities of Staff Time General Funds Completed
+Repair/rebuild Fellowship Rd. bridge over Hutchinson Mill Creek x 7 7 Cook County, GDOT \$50,000 State, SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Register Rd. bridge over Youngs Mill Creek x x x x x 7 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Repair/rebuild Lott Bridge Rd. bridge over Little River x x x x x 7 7 Cook County \$50,000 SPLOST, Grants, General Fund Postponed due to lack of funding and will be moved to the new plan Intergovernmental Cod ordi nat ion None Broadband/Telecommunications Conduct a marketing campaign to promote location and expansion of internet and broadband infrastructure in the community, as well as the education of the workforce in internet applications and skills x x x x x 9 Cook County Economic Development Commission Staff Time EDC Completed Pursue "Broadband Ready Community" status x x x x x 9 Cook County and Cities of Adel, Cecil, Lenox, and Sparks Staff Time General Funds Completed Review local ordinances and x х х x x 9 Cook County and Cities of Staff Time General Funds Completed amend as needed to eliminate barriers to broadband deployment and encourage greater broadband coverage Adel, Cecil, Lenox, and Sparks --- -------------------------------------- --